 A baby rat’s tail is present at birth.
 It is pink and short.

 When they are born, baby rats are bald.
 This changes at around the 7-day stage, when the body has gone through a change in pigmentation from pink.
 Fuzz begins to develop.

-From day 7 through day 14, the rat babies will go through a very quick change and will look much more like rats!
+From day 7 through day 14, the rat babies will go through a rapid change and look much more like rats!

 The rat’s eyes remain shut until around day 14/15.

-The eyelids are very thin, so they are able to pick up changes in light.
+The eyelids are very thin so that they can pick up changes in light.
 This has been tested before by me.
 If baby rats and in a dark environment, they will turn to any light source (they always look up at my flashlight!), so they know I am there!

 Baby rats will huddle together, and they do this for 2 good reasons:

 - To keep body temperature high enough without moving too much

 - Easier access for all to the food supply (mom rat)

 It is normal to see baby rats huddling together unless they have started to play fight!
 Then they will huddle when sleeping or feeding.